Ordos culture: Early bronze artifacts (6-5th century BC)

 Several Ordos artifacts from the 6-5th century BC reflect a nomadic culture based on the chariot rather than the mounted horse.
 These include chariot ornaments for chariot yokes, which have been excavated in nomadic tombs.

 The material used was bronze, in contrast to the silver and gold which appeared from the 4th century BC, together with the mounted-horse culture.
 Chariot ornaments disappeared from graves around that time.
 The artifacts were probably created in the foundries of the pre-Dynastic State of Qin for the nomadic herders of the Ordos.

+In Northeast Asia, adjacent to the Ordos-style bronze dagger culture are the Liaoning-style bronze dagger and the Slender bronze dagger, which influence each other.
+Influenced by the Ordos-style bronze dagger, the Antenna-style bronze dagger was established in South Manchuria, Korea, and Northern Kyushu.

 Introduction of new metallurgy and style (4th-3rd century BC)

 Around the 4th century BC, grave goods starting to change markedly.
 The chariot, which had been a central funerary artifact among nomadic people, was replaced by the horse.
-The iconography of grave artifacts became clearly derived from Altaic or eastern Central Asian motifs.
-The new iconography of this period, combined with the fact that it first appears in southern Ningxia and southeastern Gansu to the west of the Ordos, suggests that these horse-mounted nomads came from Central Asia and southern Siberia through Gansu, probably in several waves.
+The iconography of grave artifacts became clearly derived from Altaic or Northern Asian motifs.
+The new iconography of this period, combined with the fact that it first appears in southern Ningxia and southeastern Gansu to the west of the Ordos, suggests that these horse-mounted nomads came from Northern Asia and southern Siberia through Gansu, probably in several waves.

 Gold and silver replaced tinned bronze.
 A Gold stag with eagle's head found at the southern edge of the Ordos desert exemplifies the new "intrusive style" introduced by the Ordos nomads.
 The motif of the "raptor-headed creature" is earlier documented from the Pazyryk culture, and is part of a Eurasian symbolic system known from around the 7th century BC and identified in Saka burial sites.
 A nomadic gold crown was also excavated in the Ordos, and dated to the 3rd century BC.
 New techniques such as granulation were also introduced from the west across Eurasia and would then be adopted by China.

 These artifacts, such as those depicting raptor-headed mythological creatures, are often attributed to the Xiongnu, but this is an impossibility since the Xiongnu were not yet in the region in the 4th century BCE and could not have imported these designs to northwestern China, and furthermore these styles actually disappeared soon after the arrival of the Xiongnu.
 They should instead be attributed to the pre-Xiongnu nomads would occupied the Ordos at that time, including possibly the Yuezhi.